Clan Ramsay International

 Dennis Hurt - Clan Contributor & Participant

 Dennis first came aboard the Clan group in 2014.
 Admitting that he had a distant Ramsey ancestor, he also quickly pointed out that he had in his possession a much already established text about at least his near Ramsey family connections - a copy of which he bestowed upon the traveling Colorado Ramsay / Ramsey library.
 Since then he and his "better half", the Lady Susan, and their new terrier Robbie have been making the festival "rounds" including Colorado Tartan Day and the Longs Peak Scottish-Irish Festival and Games in Estes Park.
-There, Dennis volunteers to help set up festival tents and other structures.
-He was instrumental in helping set up last year's Clan Ramsay AGM tent.
-And his group are always keen to be in the Saturday morning parade in downtown Estes Park.
-Much kudos to him and his (and hers).
+There, Dennis has volunteered to help set up festival tents and other structures.
+He was instrumental in helping set up Clan Ramsay tents.
+And his group of ladies and dogs are always keen to be in the Saturday morning parade in downtown Estes Park.
+Much kudos to his family and friends in Estes Park, Colorado.